avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

 Possible spillover effects:

-* **Contagion/Signaling**: A LEZ in a big city makes the fleet of cars change and thus all their neighboring cities will have part of their fleet changed
+* **Contagion/Signaling**: A LEZ in a big city **makes** the fleet of cars change and thus all their neighboring cities will have part of their fleet changed
-* **Anticipation**: LEZ zones are advertised before application to give some time to change fleet so the effects might be seen before application or the timing of effects might not be perfect.
+* **Anticipation**: LEZ zones **are** advertised before application to give some time to change fleet so the effects might be seen before application or the timing of effects might not be perfect.
   * :bulb: Both are partially solved by **Wolff (2015)** an **Gehritz (2017)**, but can be reviewed if I have the data on cars from Wolff and solved with backdating.
 * **Displacement**: If a very strong LEZ displaces business to "control" cities, the ATE on GDP, employment, ... would be biased.
-Does not make much sense if almost all of them will apply a LEZ soon.
+Does not make much sense if almost all of them will apply a LEZ soon, but it is possible.
   * :question: How can I test, discard or argument that it is not economically significant?
     * Especially for the city of Hamburg that has NOT applied any LEZ.
     * :bulb: Maybe I need to do tests with and without Hamburg as a control observation.